amirn003/amirn003/README.md

 ## 💡 About Me

-- 🎓 Studying the ancient art of programming at the University of Bordeaux (at the Labri).
+- 🎓 Studying the ancient art of programming at the University of Bordeaux (au Labri).
 - 🚂 Upgrading my Web Development knowledge at Le Wagon.
 - 🚀 Always exploring new technologies and frameworks.
-Current crush: Ruby-on-Rails.
+Current crush: Django ~~Ruby-on-Rails~~.
 - 🌿 Zen master in training, contemplating the profound mysteries of code and nature during my coffee breaks.
 My code is my garden, and bugs are the weeds I relentlessly pull out. 🍃

 ## 🛠️ Technologies & Tools